-Timeline of Coachella Valley's History
+Time Line of Coachella Valley's History

-Names written in BOLD represent the bio-sketches included in this booklet.
-The events on the timeline and the bio-sketches include only a few of the many people who have contributed to the history of the Coachella Valley.
+This booklet is designed to accompany the History of the Coachella Valley - a Curriculum Guide for $3^{rd}$ Grade Teachers.
+Names written in BOLD represent the bio-sketches beginning on page 6.
+The events on the time line and the bio-sketches include only a few of the many people who have contributed to the vibrant history of the Coachella Valley.